 In 1974, Anselme completed his studies and began to develop his ideas at his father's estate, centered in Avize on the Côte de Blancs.
-Six years later the domaine became his, and he threw himself into radical change: dramatically reducing yields and farming organically.
+Six years later the domaine became his, and he threw himself into radical change: dramatically reducing yields and weaning his vineyards from chemical fertilizers, herbicides, and pesticides.
 Working with his wife Corinne, he adopted ideas that were starting to become accepted in other parts of France but were still considered heretical by Champagne's establishment.